ERA-Solver: Error-Robust Adams Solver for Fast Sampling of Diffusion Probabilistic Models: Introduction

-In this paper, we aim at designing an error-robust diffusion ODE solver to speed up the sampling process of DDPMs while achieving good sampling quality.
-To this end, we focus on implicit Adams solver \cite{implicitadams}, a kind of numerical ODE solver, which involves unobserved terms to achieve high-order precision and convergence.
+In this paper, we aim to design an error-robust numerical solver (as shown in Fig. \ref{fig:intro} (a)) of diffusion ODE to speed up the sampling process of DDPMs while achieving good sampling quality.
+To this end, we focus on implicit Adams solver \cite{implicitadams}, a kind of traditional numerical ODE solver, which involves unobserved terms to achieve high-order precision and convergence.
 In existing ODE literature\cite{numericalmethod}, predictor-corrector has been introduced to perform implicit Adams solver, which avoids solving the implicit equation.
 Explicit Adams usually acts as the predictor to predict the unobserved term.
-However, traditional predictor-corrector still suffers from the inaccurate estimation of diffusion noise at each sampling step since it is composed of fixed coefficients, which is shown in Fig. \ref{fig:intro}.
+However, the traditional predictor-corrector still suffers from the inaccurate estimation of diffusion noise at each sampling step since it is composed of fixed coefficients.
 Instead of utilizing explicit Adams as the predictor, we adopt the Lagrange interpolation function \cite{lagrangefunction} that interpolates several Lagrange function bases as the predictor.
-We maintain a buffer of estimated noises observed at previous sampling steps during sampling and adaptively select those estimated noises with low estimation error as the Lagrange function bases, to ensure accurate interpolation result and thus an accurate predictor.
-In this way, we can obtain a diffusion ODE sampler with not only high convergence (thanks to the implicit Adams method\cite{implicitadams}) but also good error robustness (thanks to the adaptive strategy for the Lagrange interpolation function).
+We maintain a buffer of estimated noises observed at previous sampling steps during sampling and adaptively select those estimated noises with low estimation error as the Lagrange function bases, to ensure accurate interpolation results and thus an accurate predictor.
+In this way, we can obtain a diffusion ODE sampler with not only high convergence (thanks to the implicit Adams method\cite{implicitadams} and interpolation function) but also good error robustness (thanks to the adaptive selection of the low error Lagrange function bases).

 However, it is not easy to select noises with low estimation error as the Lagrange function bases.
 That is because, unlike the training stage, there exist no reference noises at the sampling stage to judge how accurate the estimated noise is.
 Thus, we further propose an approach to roughly measure the accuracy of the estimated noise by calculating the difference between the noise obtained by the predictor (as the prediction) and the noise observed at the previous sampling step (as the reference).
-Based on this measurement, we propose a selection strategy for the buffer which adaptively chooses estimated noises that are more accurate to construct the Lagrange function bases, so as to result in a more accurate predictor, and thus a better ODE solver.
+Based on this measurement, we propose a selection strategy for the buffer that adaptively introduces estimated noises that are more accurate to construct the Lagrange function bases, so as to result in a more accurate predictor, and thus a better ODE solver.